mechkit/solar_design_algorithm/SDA_standard.md

 The total array power must be less than 10,000W.

 The combined DC short circuit current from the array must be less than the maximum allowed per inverter MPPT channel.
+The combined current is the total current per MPP tracker input.
+A correction factor of 1.25 is applied to the STC module Isc to account for high irradiance conditions.